MaxOrtGit/Uncrop-Scripts/README.md

 pipwin install rtree
 pipwin install geopandas

 setup for padding:
 1. click on the fusion tab at the bottom (the wand)
 2. drag the ImageBuffer.setting file under the Settings folder into the nodes space (if there are 2 media outs then delite the second one)
 3. set the export path for both OriginalSaver and ExportSaver (have OriginalSaver end with Original.png and ExportSaver end with Export.png)
 4. if canvas isn't the right size go to File > Project Settings then change timeline resolution to 1024 x 1024
+5. go back to the edit tab and make the Fusion Composition a handful amount of frames wide

 add padding to an image:
 1. add image to media pool